zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 ### Toggle LORA layers

-To compare to the original model, it is possible to disable the LORA weights in order to use  the original model for inference.
+To compare to the original model, you can disable the LORA weights to use the original model for inference.

 <!--pytest-codeblocks:skip-->